nancchan/saas-customer-onboarding-business-systems/incidents/incident_002_duplicate_customer_records.md

 The duplicate records were removed from the cleaned dataset before CRM processing.

-The cleaned dataset was then available for:
+The cleaned dataset was then used for:

 - Salesforce mapping
 - CRM import